Caseymitch3ll/reading-notes/README.md

 **Resilience**: Finishing a task through to the end

-~I Can't~  eliminating negative thoughts
+~I Can't~:  eliminating negative thoughts